yangKJ/Harbeth/README.md

 - Local video or Network video are simply apply with filters.
   - 🙄 For details, See [PlayerViewController](https://github.com/yangKJ/Harbeth/blob/master/MetalDemo/Modules/PlayerViewController.swift).
-  - You can also extend this by using `C7DestIO` to filter the collected CVPixelBuffer.
+  - You can also extend this by using `BoxxIO` to filter the collected CVPixelBuffer.

 ```swift
 lazy var video: C7CollectorVideo = {